 I have experience teaching philosophy of science at undergraduate and graduate levels.
 My current role as a Teaching Associate involves supervising research essays–including final-year undergraduate dissertations and MPhil level coursework.
+I also have experience examining both graduate and undergraduate work.

 - History and Philosophy of Science, Part 1B: